skibish/webconf15-docker-in-da-house/README.md

 ### Let me introduce you to Docker compose.

-What it is?
+What is it?
 From official documentation on github:

 > “Compose is a tool for defining and running multi-container applications with Docker.
 With Compose, you define a multi-container application in a single file, then spin your application up in a single command which does everything that needs to be done to get it running.” [drmaatic pause]

 ### Not bad, hey?

-### Let’s write docker compose file
+### Let’s write docker compose file for our project

 It is a yml file.

 I will start from nginx server - I will name it web.

-Here it is, a description of the web.
+Here it is, a description of the web container.
 What we see here.
 We will create container on top of official nginx latest image.

 We are binding container nginx port to our host 80 port, so we will be able to connect through port 80.

-We are giving access to container to our project (dot) and mapping it inside of container + we are mapping our configuration file in container to overwrite defaults.
+We are giving access to our project (dot) and mapping it inside of container + we are mapping our configuration file in container to overwrite defaults.

 Next massive step is to connect somehow web with php.
+Because nginx must know about php-fpm.
+Who to do this?
 So, we are writing following command.
 We are linking web container to php container.
 This way they will know about each other.
 How?
-Through hosts file.
+With some magic?
+No. Through hosts file.

 Let’s write configuration for php container.